Meet our Chef

 Chef Justine Kelly cooks real, wholesome and truly inspired food.
 It's the kind of food she learned from her pops during weeknight family dinners and what she cooks for her daughter after school.
 It's the kind that comes from her experiences honed over two decades in professional kitchens with the best Bay Area chefs blazing the path in the local food movement.

-As the executive chef of Sun Basket, every week Justine Kelly crafts deceptively simple and delicious recipes and sources the best ingredients for each week's meal baskets.
-Known for her longstanding role as the corporate chef de cuisine at San Francisco's famous Slanted Door restaurant, Chef Justine's many accolades include mentions in Gourmet Magazine and an appearance on Iron Chef.
-Throughout her career, she has become a champion of delicious, wholesome cooking featuring the best sustainably-sourced produce, seafoods and meats, all of which are brightened with unique ingredients and spices from around the world.
+As the executive chef of Sunbasket, every week Justine Kelly crafts deceptively simple and delicious recipes and sources the best ingredients for each week's meal baskets.
+Known for her longstanding role as the corporate chef de cuisine at San Francisco's James Beard Award-winning Slanted Door restaurant, Chef Justine's many accolades include mentions in Gourmet Magazine and an appearance on Iron Chef.
+Throughout her career, she has become a champion of delicious, wholesome cooking featuring the best produce, seafoods, and meats, all of which are brightened with unique ingredients and spices from around the world.

 How do you choose what farms to work with?